GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

 While for this particular case it makes no difference to use or not the **-G**, because there is **only** one input, the same does not hold true when we have more than one.
-For example, we can run the same example but compute the color palette separately.
+For example, we can run the same example but compute the CPT separately.

   ::